From Tank Man to the Burning Monk, see the famous photos that captured the attention of the world and changed history in ways we can still feel today.

 8-year-old Christian Golczynski weeps at the funeral of his father, who died during the War in Iraq, March 2007.

 A young boy rescues a stroller after Tropical Storm Hannah ripped through Haiti, 2008.

-Influential Photographs: Helen Keller meets president Eisenhower, 1955.
+Influential Photographs: Helen Keller meets President Eisenhower, in 1955.

 Retired police captain Ray Lewis is arrested at an Occupy Wall Street protest, November 2011.

 The Hindenburg zeppelin catches fire on May 6, 1937.

 A South Korean man sheds a tear when parting ways with his North Korean relative, October 2010.

 Annette Kellerman promotes women’s right to wear fitted bathing suits in 1907.
 She was later arrested for indecency.

 A Chinese man stands defiantly before tanks in Tiananmen Square, June 1989.